• Farm Bill, Organic, Soil Health

 The Organic Cost Share Program—and its Uncertain Future

-The Organic Certification Cost Share Program (OCCSP) provides cost share assistance to organic producers and handlers.
+The Organic Certification Cost Share Program (OCCSP) provides cost-share assistance to organic producers and handlers.
 This partial reimbursement of certification fees is critical for attracting new farmers to organic—and encouraging the continued certification of existing operations.
 Currently, eligible producers and handlers can receive a reimbursement of 75 percent (up to $750) of their certification costs.

 Organic cost share incentivizes participation in voluntary practices that protect our natural resources, build farm resilience, and help to meet the growing demand for organic products.
 Most importantly, this funding is relied upon by many farmers to support their businesses and provide the organic crops they are so proud of.